“Idealists dare to have big dreams and then act as if they are possible!”

 Unity does work.
 Working together for the good of all is valued.
 We can proudly say we brought the first licensed long term care facility to our community of Enfield.

 Each resident has brought their own special part to our history at Serenity Lodge.
-We have been blessed to have had the privilege to serve many wonder “filled” folk over these first ten years at Serenity Lodge!
+We have been blessed to have had the privilege to serve many wonder “filled” folk over these first twenty years at Serenity Lodge!